mcfletch/pycraft/docs/source/api/generated/OfflinePlayer.rst

    A particular player (potentially not currently logged in) on the server

    .. py:property:: back
+      The cardinal x,z vector which is most closely aligned to backward from the player's current orientation

    .. py:property:: backward
+      The cardinal x,z vector which is most closely aligned to backward from the player's current orientation

    .. py:property:: direction
       Retrieve the direction reported when this record was retrieved (not necessarily the *current* direction)

    .. py:property:: forward
+      The cardinal x,z vector which is most closely aligned to forward from the player's current orientation

    .. py:property:: forward_and_cross
+      Calculate the ordinal directions ahead and right for block-oriented operations

    .. py:property:: id
       Get our local unique key for referencing (uuid)

    .. py:property:: left
+      The cardinal x,z vector which is most closely aligned to left from the player's current orientation

    .. py:property:: position
       Retrieve the location reported when this record was retrieved (not necessarily the *current* location)

    .. py:property:: right
+      The cardinal x,z vector which is most closely aligned to left from the player's current orientation

    .. py:property:: tile_position